LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Abstract

 \section{Abstract}

 Customization generation techniques have significantly advanced the synthesis of specific concepts across varied contexts.
 Multi-concept customization emerges as the challenging task within this domain.
-Existing approaches often rely on training a Low-Rank Adaptations (LoRA) fusion matrix of multiple LoRA to merge various concepts into a single image.
-However, we identify this straightforward method faces two major challenges: 1) concept confusion, which occurs when the model cannot preserve distinct individual characteristics, and 2) concept vanishing, where the model fails to generate the intended subjects.
+Existing approaches often rely on training a fusion matrix of multiple Low-Rank Adaptations (LoRAs) to merge various concepts into a single image.
+However, we identify this straightforward method faces two major challenges: 1) concept confusion, where the model struggles to preserve distinct individual characteristics, and 2) concept vanishing, where the model fails to generate the intended subjects.
 To address these issues, we introduce LoRA-Composer, a training-free framework designed for seamlessly integrating multiple LoRAs, thereby enhancing the harmony among different concepts within generated images.
-LoRA-Composer addresses concept vanishing through Concept Injection Constraints, enhancing concept visibility via an expanded cross-attention mechanism.
-To combat concept confusion, Concept Isolation Constraints are introduced, refining the self-attention computation.
-Furthermore, Latent Re-initialization is proposed to effectively stimulate concept-specific latent within designated regions.
+LoRA-Composer addresses concept vanishing through concept injection constraints, enhancing concept visibility via an expanded cross-attention mechanism.
+To combat concept confusion, concept isolation constraints are introduced, refining the self-attention computation.
+Furthermore, latent re-initialization is proposed to effectively stimulate concept-specific latent within designated regions.
 Our extensive testing showcases a notable enhancement in LoRA-Composer's performance compared to standard baselines, especially when eliminating the image-based conditions like canny edge or pose estimations.
-Code is released at \href{https://github.com/Young98CN/LoRA_Composer}{https://github.com/Young98CN/LoRA\_Composer}.
+Code is released at \url{https://github.com/Young98CN/LoRA_Composer}